adibahnaf/NIIL/README.md

 # NIIL
-Find a number of resources open sourced by Nikola Independent Innovation Lab Feel to utilize them in your innovation
+Find a number of resources open sourced by Nikola Independent Innovation Lab.
+Feel free to utilize them in your innovation